faizan1234567/Assignments/README.md

 please read more information about the relevant subjects in their corresponding directories.

 ## Disclaimer
-This is for the help not intended to provided solution, you may use it for help and hint purposes.
+This is for the help not intended to provided solution, you may use it for help and hint purposes..